 - Focused practice, where students are striving to master one aspect of the material.

-Those worried about the prescriptive nature of set Direct Instruction programs can take a lot from these four points, without having to use a DI program.
+Those worried about the prescriptive nature of set DI programs can take a lot from these four points, without having to use a DI program.

 While many schools are moving towards explicit instruction, some of the other elements may still need attention in your attention.